awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 You can optionally enable IPv6 for this scenario\.
 In addition to the components listed above, the configuration includes the following:
 + A size /56 IPv6 CIDR block associated with the VPC \(example: 2001:db8:1234:1a00::/56\)\.
 AWS automatically assigns the CIDR; you cannot choose the range yourself\.
 + A size /64 IPv6 CIDR block associated with the public subnet \(example: 2001:db8:1234:1a00::/64\)\.
 You can choose the range for your subnet from the range allocated to the VPC\.
-You cannot choose the size of the IPv6 CIDR\.
+You cannot choose the size of the subnet IPv6 CIDR\.
 + A size /64 IPv6 CIDR block associated with the VPN\-only subnet \(example: 2001:db8:1234:1a01::/64\)\.
 You can choose the range for your subnet from the range allocated to the VPC\.
-You cannot choose the size of the IPv6 CIDR\.
+You cannot choose the size of the subnet IPv6 CIDR\.
 + IPv6 addresses assigned to the instances from the subnet range \(example: 2001:db8:1234:1a00::1a\)\.
 + Route table entries in the custom route table that enable instances in the public subnet to use IPv6 to communicate with each other, and directly over the internet\.
 + A route table entry in the main route table that enable instances in the VPN\-only subnet to use IPv6 to communicate with each other\.